It’s Fall and that means fall fruits and veggies!

 So there is a pretty good list to get you going for the Fall.
 If you have any other fall favorites, or if you have recipes to use any of the items listed above, please post them here or on Facebook!

-PS: If you are interested in amazing recipes using fresh, whole foods like these, you simply must check out the Diet Solution, by Isabel De Los Rios.
+PS: If you are interested in amazing recipes using fresh, whole foods like these, you simply must check out the Beyond Diet, by Isabel De Los Rios.
 I get so many ideas from her cookbooks, and you will, too!